Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-It is vital to understand that a resume should be different from a CV.
-While a CV is a document that outlines your qualifications abilities, experience and skills in clear and concise terms It is an opportunity to introduce yourself to the manager who is hiring you and demonstrates your interest in the position.
-The main differences between a resume and cover letter is the fact that a resume letter is more casual and informal however a CV is more formal and precise.
+It is important to know that a resume should be distinct from a CV. the latter is a record which presents your skills, qualifications or skills in an easy-to-read and concise format A resume letter an opportunity to introduce yourself to the person who will be hiring you and demonstrates your interest in the job.
+The main differences between a resume letter and a covering letter is the fact that a resume letter is more intimate and conversational the other way around, while a CV will be more formal and precise.

-In writing your resume on your resume for the first time it is important to emphasise the transferable skills you have, such as communication, problem-solving, and teamwork, that you’ve gained through internships, volunteer work, or extracurricular activities.
-It is also important to include any relevant coursework or educational achievements that prove your knowledge and expertise in the field that you’re applying to.
+If you’re writing a resume to apply to apply for your very first position, it’s essential to highlight the transferable skills you have, such as communicating, problem-solving, and teamworkthat you’ve acquired through internships, volunteer activities or extracurricular events.
+It is also important to include any relevant courses or achievements that prove your knowledge and proficiency in the field that you’re applying to.

-Summary: Detail-oriented , organised Recent college graduate who has an undergraduate degree in Marketing and prior experience in research on market trends and data analysis.
-Skills in teamwork and communication obtained through internships and volunteer work.
-Are you looking for a position in the entry-level market to bring skills and expertise to a professional work environment.
+Summary: Detail-oriented and organised student who recently completed college. a degree in Marketing and experience in research on market trends and data analysis.
+Excellent communication and teamwork skills acquired through volunteer and internship work.
+Seeking entry-level marketing position to bring skills and expertise in a professional setting.

 Education: